petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

    ![Search entities to add references to supported fields.](./creating-notification-templates/images/02.png)

-1. In the Basic Info section, enter a name and description for the template.
+1. In Basic Info, enter a name and description for the template.

    ![Under Basic Info, enter a name and description.](./creating-notification-templates/images/03.png)

-1. In the Settings section, enter contact information for the email sender and recipients.
+1. In Settings, enter contact information for the email sender and recipients.

    To add multiple recipients, separate email addresses with a comma (e.g., `test@liferay.com,learn@liferay.com`).

    ![Under Settings, enter details for the sender and desired recipients.](./creating-notification-templates/images/04.png)

-1. In the Content section, enter a subject, select an editor type, and create the body of the email.
+1. In Content, enter a subject, select an editor type, and create the body of the email.

    For type, select Rich Text or FreeMarker Template.